Moving (The Raincoats album)

 Moving, released by Rough Trade Records on 27 January 1984, is the third studio album by the Raincoats.
-It was re-released in the US by DGC Records in 1993, and in the UK by Rough Trade in 1994, with a different track list and altered cover art.
+It was re-released in the US by DGC Records in February 1994 and in the UK by Rough Trade in 1994, with a different track list and altered cover art.
 On its original release, the album reached No. 5 in the UK Indie Chart.
-It was their last album for 12 years.
+It was their last album for 12 years.Delia Sparrow and Delia Sparrow, both of British indie girl group Mambo Taxi, contributed to the liner notes for the 1994 reissue.